By Virginia Backaitis

 December 10, 2014

-If you’ve checked out EMC Syncplicity’s Enterprise File Sync and Share (EFSS) app you know it’s pretty snazzy.
+If you’ve checked out EMC Syncplicity by Axway’s Enterprise File Sync and Share (EFSS) app you know it’s pretty snazzy.
 Gartner calls its UI “engaging” in its most recent Magic Quadrant for EFSS.
-Analyst firm Ovum says its mobility features are amongst the best in class and Forrester, in its most recent Wave, cites Syncplicity’s security, deployment flexibility and extensive viewer support for common file types as standouts.
+Analyst firm Ovum says its mobility features are amongst the best in class and Forrester, in its most recent Wave, cites Syncplicity by Axway’s security, deployment flexibility and extensive viewer support for common file types as standouts.